shouya/thinking-dumps/lazy/README.md

 Type definition starts with the `T` keyword, and takes three arguments.
 The first indicates the name of this type, in this case, `List`.
-The second argument is a list of constructors, and third is the expression you want to execute within the environment with this type defined.
-Each constructor is described in form of a list, the first elements indicates the name, and the rest indicate the arguments it would take to construct such a type.
+The second argument is a list of constructors, and the third is the expression you want to evaluate within the environment with this type defined.
+Each constructor is described in form of a list, the first element in constructor definition indicates the name, eg. `Cons`, and the rest, `car cdr`, indicate the arguments it would take to construct such a type.

 The compiler will establish a scope with these constructors defined as lambdas.
 When the constructors are fed with sufficient arguments, it